E-MailRelay

 Delivery

-When running in a simple store-and-forward setup E-MailRelay does not concern itself with message delivery; every e-mail message ends up in the main spool directory without regard to the recipient addresses.
-However, it is quite easy to write a delivery filter that examines the recipient addresses in each message's envelope file and copies the message files into a separate mailbox for each recipient.
+When running in a simple store-and-forward setup E-MailRelay does not concern itself with message delivery; every e-mail message ends up in the main spool directory for forwarding, without regard to the recipient addresses.
+However, it is quite easy to have a delivery filter that examines the recipient addresses in each e-mail message and moves the message files into a separate mailbox for each recipient.

 A mailbox is normally just a sub-directory of the main spool directory with a name matching the first part of the recipient address.
 It is traditional to have a catch-all mailbox called postmaster for unrecognised names.